Women in Leadership Scholarship Competition 2021

 We are also keen to hear about contemporary issues and how they are affecting the achievement of true gender equality.

 Up to 10 finalists will be shortlisted from all entries received by the deadline.

 Participants do not need to apply for an MBA place before entering this competition, but are expected to check that they qualify for entry on to the programme.

-The winner will be notified by the beginning of July and will be announced in the Financial Times in the autumn.
+The winner has been notified and will be announced in the Financial Times in the autumn.

 Please see our terms and conditions.